Skip to main content

 The Role of Growth Hormone Peptide Therapy

-Beyond sex hormones, the age-related decline of (GH) contributes significantly to changes in body composition, metabolism, and recovery.
+Beyond sex hormones, the age-related decline of growth hormone (GH) contributes significantly to changes in body composition, metabolism, and recovery.
 Direct replacement of GH can be problematic and is tightly regulated.
 However, a more sophisticated approach uses peptide therapies that stimulate the body’s own production of GH from the pituitary gland.
 These peptides are known as secretagogues.

 This approach is considered more biomimetic because it results in a pulsatile release of GH, similar to the body’s natural rhythm, rather than maintaining a constantly elevated level.
 The most common and effective combination involves two types of peptides: